jsueprez/Inheritance/README.md

 * The new class which is inherited from the base class is called a derived class
 * In the derived class you should list only additional member variables and functions, no need to repeat things from base class, only things that you are adding or overriding.
 * Use the colon ":" after the name class declaration to indicate inheritance.
+* Inheritance models an "is-a" relationship between two objects, diffrent that object-composition which models a "has-a" relationship.
 ### ACCESS MODIFIER
 [Example](src/module/AccesModifier_VisibilityMode.h)
 * Base classes can be inherited by derived classes using 3 types of visibility,  ```private ```, ``` public ``` and ``` protected ```.